 Ohio also made noise in the 2010 postseason.
 Playing in the school's first NCAA Tournament game in five seasons, the Bobcats received a No. 14 seed and defeated No. 3 seed Georgetown.
 With the 2010 and 2012 NCAA performances, Ohio became just the sixth school ever to win Tournament games as both a 13 and 14 seed.

-The 42-year-old Groce has a total of 20 years in the coaching profession and has been part of teams that have made 17 postseason appearances.
-His record in 15 years as an assistant was an impressive 349-156, giving him a combined record of 457-225 over his 20 years.
+The 42-year-old Groce has a total of 21 years in the coaching profession and has been part of teams that have made 18 postseason appearances.
+His record in 15 years as an assistant was an impressive 349-156.
+When added to his six-year head coaching record of 128-84, it gives Groce a combined record of 477-240 over his 21 seasons.

 Groce earned his first head-coaching job at Ohio following four seasons on Thad Matta's staff at Ohio State from 2005-08, the first two as assistant coach and last two as associate head coach.
 During Groce's time in Columbus the Buckeyes amassed a record of 105-35, advanced to the NCAA Championship game in 2007 and second round in 2006, claimed back-to-back outright Big Ten Championships in 2006 and 2007 and won the NIT in 2008.
 Groce played a key role in recruiting many of the top players at Ohio State and was named Rivals.com's 2006 National Recruiter of the Year.